QuantEcon/lecture-source-jl/source/rst/dynamic_programming/mccall_model.rst

             \frac{w}{1 - \beta}, \, c + \beta \sum_{i=1}^n V(w_i) p_i
         \right\}

-for every possible :math:`w_i`  in :math:`w_1, \ldots, w_n`
+for every possible :math:`w_i`  in :math:`w_1, \ldots, w_n`.

-This important equation is a version of the **Bellman equation**, which is ubiquitous in economic dynamics and other fields involving planning over time
+This important equation is a version of the **Bellman equation**, which is ubiquitous in economic dynamics and other fields involving planning over time.

 The intuition behind it is as follows: